Climate Change Ambassadors

 “Positive environmental outcomes don’t just happen, you need to target them.
 It’s tough minimising environmental impacts, it’s a lot of work.
 If we can help find some solutions that can help the industry, then that’s a win for everyone,” says Steve.

-Flemington Farm is owned by Phill and Jos Everest and run by their son Paul Everest.
+Flemington Farm is owned by the Everest family.
 The dairy farm is 273ha of flat terrain, with a milking platform of 217ha and 38ha used for winter/feed crops and young stock.

 The Everests have made progress with operating a low intensity system and running efficient irrigation and are also part of DairyNZ’s Greenhouse Gas Partnership Farms study which is helping identify ways to reduce emissions.
 Read more here.

 “As a climate change ambassador I hope to provide a ‘reality check’, provide feedback to the regulators to ensure the targets are practical and fair across the NZ economy and the World,” says Phill.

 Louise is general manager of farm operations for the Southern Demonstration Research farm, near Invercargill.
 Louise has been involved in the dairy industry for 12 years – as a consulting officer with DairyNZ, business manager for Landcorp, general manager of farming for PKW Farms in Taranaki, and demonstration manager at Owl Farm.